rootXero/CoT-Wiki/pages/Set Dressing.md

 1. DO NOT remove these from their folder.
 1. DO NOT move the original groups.

+## Placement (Individual)
+Follow Pickup_BP directions in wiki.

 ## Set Before Play

 Make sure you fill in the value for Treasure or Scrap, these should be the ONLY adjustments you have to make.

-1. TREASURE has gold particles off of them
-1. SCRAP has purple particles off of them

-## Treasure Values
-Adjust these values depending on how difficult the treasure is to get or its location.

-Part One
-1. Small piles: 50-75
-1. Medium piles: 75-100
-1. Large piles: 100-199
-1. Low Chests: 200-499
-1. High Chests: 500-800

-Part Two
-1. Small piles: 75-100
-1. Medium piles: 100-150
-1. Large Piles: 150-200
-1. Low Chests: 300-599
-1. High Chests: 600-899

-## Scrap
-Adjust these values depending on how difficult the scrap is to get or its location.
-There is no value bump in the second half of the level.
-1. Small pile: 25-50
-1. Small Crate:  50-100
-1. Multiple Crates: 100-200
-1. Palette: 150-355
+See the Pick Up BP Wiki SET BEFORE PLAY

+# Treasure and Scrap Allotment

+Please populate treasure liberally, but symmetrically.
+This means that you should feel free to give the player LOADS of treasure--big numbers feel good!--but make sure that in every given possible route through an area (on every set of scaffolding, in every disparate tunnel, etc.) there is a roughly equal amount of treasure to be nabbed, for fairness.

+Individual, nonunique items should have between 50-199 treasure points attached to them.
+Individual, UNIQUE items, such as the assets Ben made for L3 initially, can be left up to set dresser jurisdiction, ranging from 100-1000 (particularly cool things get more, i.e. things that there are only one of in the level).

+Treasure chests: The L1 simple chest should have 200-499 points attached.
+The L1 fancy chest should have 500-800 points attached.
+The L3 (now Part 2) simple chest should have 400-699 points attached, and the L3/Part 2 fancy chest should have 700-1000 points attached.

+DON'T be afraid to give the player more treasure than you think is necessary.
+Big Numbers Feel Good.

+If you have ANY questions please ask Jess on facebook (Jess South) or text her at 812-550-0810 for fastest response time.

 # Room Assignments

 Cole: Level One Spawn, Maze,